An Official Website of the Commonwealth of Kentucky

 Commissioner.
 The Commissioner ultimately oversees all aspects of the department’s operations, from budget and personnel to regulations and programs.
 Directly assisting the Commissioner in the Commissioner’s office are the

-Deputy Commissioner, public information officer, legal counsel and executive assistants.
+Deputy Commissioners, public information officer, legal counsel and executive assistants.

 The Commissioner is hired by the Kentucky Fish and Wildlife